bencorrado/bluez-bencorrado/docs/reference/pairing/outbound.md

 that does not require user confirmation to the pairing attempt will have no negative impact and is safe to do so.

-At this point, you can proceed with scanning for a remote Bluetooth devices.
+At this point, you can proceed with scanning for remote Bluetooth devices.
 To do this type:

 ```